aosabook/500lines/pedometer/chapter.md

 </script>
 ~~~~~~~

+Highcharts requires jQuery, so we include it at the top before we pull in `highcharts.js`.
 The `upload` view has both HTML and JavaScript.
 As our application grows, we would likely split out JavaScript code in the views into separate files.
 For simplicity, we've kept it all together.
-Note that the `upload` view, like the `uploads` view, also uses the `styles.css` style sheet.

-We're using a tool called Highcharts to generate all of the charts in our view, which requires jQuery and other additional JavaScript files.
-Note that both are included at the top of the view.

 In the HTML portion, we create a link to return to `/uploads`, for ease of navigation purposes.
 Then, we render `summary` once more.
 Since both summary tables are quite similar, we've chosen to extract the HTML for the summary table into one view and reuse it from both `uploads` and `upload`.
 This ensures that the format of the tables remains consistent, and avoids code duplication.
 In this case, we pass in false for `detail_hidden`, since we want to see time and distance data, whereas in the uploads view, we wanted those fields replaced with a link to this view.
 This is another example of separation of concerns.
 Following the summary table, we create containers for the charts.